lesgourg/class_public/doc/input/chap3.md

 `write warnings =  [yes or no]` (_default_: `no`)

 When set to yes, the parameters  that have been passed and that the code did not read (because the syntax was wrong, or because the parameter was not relevant in the context of the run) are written in the standard output as `[Warning:]....`

 There is also a list of "verbose" parameters at the end of `explanatory.ini`.
 They can be used to control the level of information passed to the standard output (0 means silent; 1 means normal, e.g. information on age of the universe, etc.; 2 is useful for instance when you want to check on how many cores the run is parallelised; 3 and more are intended for debugging).

-_This part of the documentation will be expanded with details on default precision and on the proposed alternative precision files._
+`CLASS` comes with a list of precision parameter files ending by `.pre`.
+Honestly we have not been updating all these files recently, and we need to do a bit of cleaning there.
+However you can trust `cl_ref.pre`.
+We have derived this file by studying both the convergence of the CMB output with respect to all `CLASS` precision parameters, and the agreement with `CAMB`.
+We consider that this file generates good reference CMB spectra, accurate up to the hundredth of per cent level, as explained in the CLASS IV paper and re-checked since then.
+You can try it with e.g.

+    ./class explanatory.ini cl_ref.pre

+but the run will be extremely long.
+This is an occasion to run a many-core machine with a lot of RAM.
+It may work also on your laptop, but in half an hour or so.

+If you want a reference matter power spectrum P(k), also accurate up to the hundredth of percent level, we recommend using the file `pk_ref.pre`, identical to `cl_ref.pre` excepted that the truncation of the neutrino hierarchy has been pushed to `l_max_ur=150`.

+In order to increase moderatley the precision to a tenth of percent, without prohibitive computing time, we recommend using `cl_permille.pre`.

 ## Output ##